cliosight/Docs/README.md

 1. Handling time conflicting meetings
 2. Acknowledgement from attendees
 3. Tracking the session length and who all attended a meeting
-4. Keeping an account of the meeting highlights
+4. Keeping an account of the highlights
-5. Meeting summary in follow up email to attendees and stakeholders
+5. Summary in follow up email to attendees and stakeholders
-6. Taking care of time zone differences while scheduling a meeting
+6. Taking care of time zone differences

 The forms created are given below: